 Eateries and nightlife

-There are plenty of eateries around the village, serving mostly traditional Austrian cuisine, but also pizza and other foods.
-For a snack, I can recommend getting a sandwich (freshly made on order), either at the delicatessen shop at the Marktplatz or in the supermarket down by the main road.
-The village also has a few bars, pubs and disco.
-Nevertheless, if partying all night is what you are looking for, maybe Mauterndorf is not exactly your thing.
-I would guess for a lively clubbing scene you’d hit Ibiza rather than Austria anyway.
+Plenty of eateries around the village serve primarily traditional Austrian cuisine, pizza, and other foods.
+For a snack, I recommend getting a sandwich (freshly made on order), either at the delicatessen shop at the Marktplatz or in the supermarket down the main road.
+The village also has a few bars, pubs and a disco.
+Nevertheless, if partying all night is what you are looking for, maybe Mauterndorf is not the right place.
+For a lively clubbing scene, I would guess you’d hit Ibiza rather than Austria anyway.

 Other activities

-Visit Mauterndorf Castle and step back into the Middle Age.
-The Taurachbahn museum railway takes you between Mauterndorf and Tamsweg on a narrow-gauge track.
+Visit Mauterndorf Castle and step back into the Middle Ages.
+On a narrow-gauge track, the Taurachbahn Museum railway takes you between Mauterndorf and Tamsweg.
 On hot summer days, you can chill out in the local public pool in Mauterndorf.
-There is a golf course in St. Michael, just a few kilometres from Mauterndorf.
+In addition, there is a golf course in St. Michael, just a few kilometres from Mauterndorf.
 Notwithstanding, these are just a few of the activities available in the region.
 Check out the links below to find further suggestions.